will23JD/First-Project/README.md

 ### Navigation

-* For testing the navigation I made sure all the links opened to the correct page from each different page with out error.
+* For testing the navigation I made sure all the links opened to the correct page from each different page without error.
 * I tested that the page opens and works in browers: Chrome, FireFox, Safari and Bing.
-* I comfirmed that this project is responsive, keeps a consistent style, function as intended and looks good on all screen sizes using the devtools device toolbar and using the page on different devices.
+* I confirmed that this project is responsive, keeps a consistent style, function as intended and looks good on all screen sizes using the devtools device toolbar and using the page on different devices.

 ### Get In Touch